-Allowance for Credit Losses on Loans and Unfunded Commitments - Beginning January 1, 2023, the allowance for credit losses on loans and on unfunded commitments represents the estimated current expected credit losses over the remaining contractual life of the portfolio, adjusted for expected prepayments, and expected utilization of unfunded commitments.
+The allowance for credit losses on loans and on unfunded commitments represents the estimated current expected credit losses over the remaining contractual life of the portfolio, adjusted for expected prepayments, and expected utilization of unfunded commitments.
 The allowance for credit losses takes into consideration relevant information about past events, current conditions and macroeconomic forecasts of future conditions.
 Multiple economic scenarios are considered over a reasonable and supportable forecast period, after which, we revert to long run historical economic conditions on an exponential basis.
 The contractual term excludes expected extensions, renewals, and modifications unless the extension or renewal options are not unconditionally cancellable.

-The allowance is increased through provisions for credit losses and loan recoveries and is decreased through credit loss reversals and loan charge-offs.
+The allowance for credit losses on loans and on unfunded commitments is increased through provisions for credit losses and loan recoveries and is decreased through provisions for credit losses reversals and loan charge-offs.
 The allowance for credit losses on unfunded commitments is included in the "Liabilities" section in the Statements of Condition.
+The provision activity is included as part of the "Provision for Credit Losses" in the Consolidated Statements of Income.
 See Note 2 Loans and Allowance for Credit Losses for further information.

 Determining the appropriateness of the allowance is complex and requires judgment by management about the effect of matters that are inherently uncertain.
 Subsequent evaluations of the then existing loan portfolio, in light of the factors then prevailing, may result in significant changes in the allowance for credit losses in those future periods.
 Loans are evaluated on the amortized cost basis, including unamortized premiums and discounts.
-We utilize multiple economic scenarios - baseline, adverse, and optimistic.- over a reasonable and supportable forecast period of two years.
+We utilize multiple economic scenarios - baseline, adverse, and optimistic - over a reasonable and supportable forecast period of two years.
 Subsequent to the forecast period, we revert to long run historical economic conditions beyond the two years on an exponential basis to inform the estimate of losses for the remaining contractual life of the loan portfolio.